Family now headed to homeless shelter, property owner fails to pay utilities

 The city won't allow people inside to get their stuff unless Duncan is present during daylight hours.

-"Thank god I have my job.
+"Thank God I have my job.
 Ok, so I was able to get more underwear, socks and personal [items]," she said.

 Day said she's been living with her sister and sister's children in the meantime.